Parikalp-Bhardwaj/Blockchain_Service/Deployment_Engine/README.md

 ## Usage

-### Importing the Component

 ![Alt text](inventory-data.png)

-- Save Inventory: (Button) Captures and saves the server configuration as an Ansible-compatible inventory file (hosts.ini) on the backend, defining which servers Ansible will manage.
+- **Save Inventory**: (Button) Captures and saves the server configuration as an Ansible-compatible inventory file (hosts.ini) on the backend, defining which servers Ansible will manage.

-- Create Cluster: (Button) Executes Ansible playbooks to configure and deploy the cluster using the saved inventory, automating the setup of master and worker nodes.
+- **Create Cluster**: (Button) Executes Ansible playbooks to configure and deploy the cluster using the saved inventory, automating the setup of master and worker nodes.
 This step is only enabled after saving the inventory.

+### Blockchain Cluster Setup and Deployment

+This guide walks through the steps of setting up a cluster of nodes, configuring them using an Ansible inventory, and deploying a blockchain on the cluster using `genesis.json` and `config.yaml`.

+1. **genesis.json:**
+- Purpose: Defines the initial state of the blockchain, including account balances, validators, and other network parameters.
+It is essential for initializing the blockchain on all nodes.
+- What it contains:
+  - Initial Account Balances: Predefined balances for certain accounts.
+  - Validators: List of validators (if using a Proof of Stake blockchain).
+  - **Network ID and Chain ID**: Unique identifiers for the blockchain network.
+  - **Block Time and Consensus Rules**: Specifies how blocks are validated and added to the chain.

+Usage: This file needs to be distributed to all nodes in the cluster so that they can start the blockchain with the same genesis block.

+2. **`config.yaml`**:
+- **Purpose**: Defines network configurations and operational parameters for the blockchain nodes.
+- What it contains:
+  - **Node Configuration**: Information about the node, such as its role (validator or regular node).
+  - **Networking**: Defines how the nodes communicate, including ports and peer discovery.
+  - **Consensus Algorithm Settings**: Configurations for how consensus will be reached (e.g., PoW, PoS).
+  - **Logging and Performance Tuning**: Options for logging, memory usage, and other performance settings.
+  - **Usage**: Each node in the cluster uses config.yaml to understand its role in the network and how to operate within the blockchain.

+**Steps to Deploy the Blockchain**:

+1. Distribute `genesis.json` and `config.yaml` to all nodes in the cluster.
+2. Initialize each node with the `genesis.json` file.
+3. Start the Blockchain on each node using the configurations specified in the `config.yaml` file.